AllisonFleischer/AllisonFleischer.github.io/_posts/albumnotes/2018-05-07-stretch-and-split.md

 This album is free to download, proceeds from album purchases will go to the Angel of Hope animal rescue: [www.aohrescue.org](https://www.aohrescue.org)

 More information can be found here: [2hac.abstractionmusic.com](https://2hac.abstractionmusic.com)"

+20\. **[timestretch/hell]:** Stylistically this reminds me a bit of my early work.
+I was pretty busy when this was going on so I actually only spent 1 hour on this track!
+It still came out pretty neat though.
+The album track order is simply the same as submission order, so this crazy track ended up being sandwiched between two ambient pieces, which I like a lot: it basically makes it the Surprise Symphony of the album.
+ARE YOU PAYING ATTENTION?